MicrosoftDocs/windows-itpro-docs/education/windows/autopilot-reset.md

    ![Enter CTRL+Windows key+R on the Windows lockscreen.](images/autopilot-reset-lockscreen.png)

-   This will open up a custom login screen for Autopilot Reset.
+   This will open up a custom sign-in screen for Autopilot Reset.
 The screen serves two purposes:

-   1. Confirm/verify that the end user has the right to trigger Autopilot Reset
+   1. Confirm/verify that the end user has the right to trigger Autopilot Reset.

    2. Notify the user in case a provisioning package, created using Windows Configuration Designer or Set up School PCs, will be used as part of the process.